asuender/ACC-2019-Code/README.md

 #### Description of included files
 - `ACC_Andi`: executable file.
 See chapter above.
 - `ACC_Andi.cpp`: Source code.
-- `ACC_Andi.cpp`: object file. only needed for compiling process
+- `ACC_Andi.o`: object file. only needed for compiling process
 - `Changelog.log`: as the name it says
 - `README.md`: this readme
 - `doc/` contains the documentation